cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 By implementing this function, we've now completed the authorization/authentication portion of the tutorial!
 Our application will authorize any incoming users, redirecting them to Auth0 and verifying their access tokens, before they're allowed to see our Workers Site content.
 To configure your deployment, and publish the application, you can skip to the "Publish" section, but in the next few portions of the tutorial, we'll focus on some of the more interesting aspects of this project: using user information in our application, via "edge state hydration", logging out our users, and some improvements and customizations that can be done to this application to make it ready for production usage.

+### Improvements and customizations

+This tutorial introduces concepts for implementing authentication in Workers using Auth0.
+There are several potential customizations and improvements to this codebase that are out-of-scope for this tutorial.
+I will briefly mention a few in this section, along with links to learn more.

 ### Using user data in our application

 In the previous section of the tutorial, we made a request to Auth0's `/userinfo` endpoint, which provides information such as name and email address for use in our application.
 Using Workers' [HTML Rewriter](https://developers.cloudflare.com/workers/reference/apis/html-rewriter/), we can embed the `userInfo` object that we've received from Auth0 directly into our site, by creating an instance of the `HTMLRewriter` class, and attaching a handler `hydrateState` to any found `head` tags that pass through the rewriter.
 The `hydrateState` handler will add a new `script` tag with an ID of `edge_state`, which we can parse and utilize in any front-end JavaScript code we'll deploy with our application.
 Instead of simply returning `response` in `handleEvent`, we can replace it with the HTML rewriter code, and return a transformed version of `response`: